 |5.
 Program Management and Organization Capacity||10|

-Applicants may draw from a variety of resources for supporting data, including: Traditional labor market information, such as projections; industry data from trade or industry associations, Chambers of Commerce, or direct information from the local employers or industry; information on the local and regional economy from economic development agencies; and other transactional data, such as job vacancies.
+Applicants may draw from a variety of resources for supporting data, including: Traditional labor market information, such as projections; industry data from trade associations or direct information from the local industry; and information on the local economy and other transactional data, such as job vacancies.

 2. Linkages to Key Partners (20 Points)

 The applicant must demonstrate that the proposed project will be implemented by a strategic partnership that includes at least one entity from each of four categories: (1) The workforce investment system, which may include State and Local Workforce Investment Boards, State Workforce Agencies, and One-Stop Career Centers and their partners, as such terms are defined under WIA; (2) community and technical colleges; (3) employers and industry-related organizations such as associations and unions; and (4) the continuum of education, including the K-12 public education system.
-Please note, some applications submitted under the exception outlined in Section III.C.5 may have a substitution for the community college partner.
-Please see Section III.C.5 for more details.
-In addition, please note that bonus points are available for applicants that provide evidence of collaboration with faith-based and community organizations to serve populations with barriers to employment.
-Please see section V.A.7 for more details.
+Please note, some applications submitted under the exception outlined in Section III(C)(5) may have a substitution for the community college partner.
+Please see Section III(C)(5) for more details

 ETA encourages, and will be looking for, applications that go beyond the minimum level of partnership and demonstrate broader, substantive and sustainable partnerships.
 Scoring on this criterion will be based on the following factors:

-- Comprehensiveness of the Partnership (7 points): The applicant must explain the meaningful role each partner will play in the project.
-Points for this factor will be awarded based on: (1) The degree to which each partner, including all required partners, plays a committed role, either financial or non-financial, in the proposed project; (2) the breadth and depth of each partners contribution, their knowledge and experience concerning grant activities, their ability to impact the success of the project, and any specific outcomes that will result from any leveraged resources they contribute to the project; and (3) evidence, including letters of commitment from required partners, that key partners have expressed a clear dedication to the project and understand their area of responsibility.
+- Comprehensiveness of the Partnership (7 Points): The applicant must explain the meaningful role each partner will play in the project.
+Points for this factor will be awarded based on: (1) The degree to which each partner, including all required partners, plays a committed role, either financial or non-financial, in the proposed project; (2) the breadth and depth of each partners contribution, their knowledge and experience concerning grant activities, and their ability to impact the success of the project; and (3) evidence, including letters of commitment from required partners, that key partners have expressed a clear dedication to the project and understand their area of responsibility.
 Applications that do not have each of the four required entities represented in the partnership cannot receive full points for this factor.